mmezirard/mmezirard.github.io/content/htb-write-ups/boxes/knife/index.md

 ![Apache homepage Wappalyzer extension](apache-homepage-wappalyzer.png)

-This reveals that this website is using PHP version `8.1.0`.
+This reveals that this web page is using PHP version `8.1.0`.

 If we check the HTTP headers of the response, we also find a `X-Powered-By` header specifying that it's actually PHP version `8.1.0-dev`.